Policies and Guidelines

 - All meetings, programs, and events must end no later than 11:00pm and the cultural center must be vacant no later than 12:00am.

 - No alcohol, drugs, or sexual activities in the Cultural Centers.

 - If something breaks any guidelines or policies, report it to the student staff or Assistant Dean of Students.
-(Each student staff member’s contact information is on the bulletin board) In case of emergency (leaking roof or gas, allergy attack, etc.) call Campus Police or Facility Management.
+(Each student staff member’s contact information is on the bulletin board) In case of emergency (leaking roof or gas, allergy attack, etc.) call Public Safety and Service or Facility Management.

 - Facility Management: 413-538-2012

 - Follow library loan polices.
 Please return all books.
 (Applicable only to the Marks Cultural Center)

 - Do not remove or rearrange any pictures, signs, posters, decorations, or furniture.